top of page

 Yi Jin

-Yi Jin, credit: Zihan Yuan
+Yi Jin, photo: Zihan Yuan

 Du Zhi Ma

 "I learned hand-weaving from my mother.
+Now I empower other women by teaching them this traditional Mosuo craft."

 29_edited.jpg